-C.3.5 Sensitivity Analysis
+3.3.5 Sensitivity Analysis

-Failure of the largest corporate bond counterparty and reinsurer counterparty as at 31 December 2016 would each cost the Company an amount representing approximately 4-5% of its net assets on a UK GAAP basis.
+Failure of the largest corporate bond counterparty and reinsurer counterparty at the same time as at 31 December 2018 would cost the Company an amount representing approximately 8% (2017 7%) of its net assets on a UK GAAP basis.

-C.4 Liquidity Risk
+3.4 Liquidity Risk

 The Company has no material liquidity exposures.
-The Company has no external debt, it is well capitalised and it has a highly liquid investment portfolio whose duration is set to match the duration of its insurance liabilities.
+The Company has no external debt, it is well capitalised, and it has a highly liquid investment portfolio whose duration is set to match the duration of its insurance liabilities.
 It also has the support of a financially strong parent company, The Travelers Companies, Inc.